GSA Cuts Deployment Time from 14 Months to 2–3 Days with Cloud Foundry

-Another key aspect of using CF involves BOSH, which provides many advantages, according to Lapiduz:
+Another key aspect of using Cloud Foundry involves BOSH, which provides many advantages, according to Lapiduz:

 The pilot project and beyond

-Through the use of Cloud Foundry, “Agency A can (also) have its own cloud and Agency B a separate one,” Lapiduz notes.
-So the team set out to create a pilot project that involved multiple languages and frameworks, had to create small services inside an app, and had to leverage AWS “because that’s what we were using,” Lapiduz said.
-Particulars of the pilot project are provided in the following slide:
+“Agency A can (also) have its own cloud and Agency B a separate one,” Lapiduz notes.
+So, the team set out to create a pilot project that involved multiple languages and frameworks, had to create small services inside an app, and had to leverage AWS “because that’s what we were using,” Lapiduz said.

 A number of “learnings” have emanated from 18F’s use of Cloud Foundry, as shown in the slide below: